Adivinedude/PCM_Modbus/README.md

 # PCM_Modbus
 Pump Control Module over modbus

 This program uses other open source software.

-Some libraries have been modified to reduce size or add functionality to the sketch.
+Some of the libraries used have been modified to reduce size and/or add functionality to the sketch.
+Currently only supporting Atmega328p and ATmega32u4 microcontrollers

-project is currently in pre-beta currently only known to work on

-Atmega328p and ATmega32u4.

-credits:
+# Credits

-Arduino Stepper library
+- Arduino Stepper library

-Arduino Servo library
+- Arduino Servo library

-ModbusRTUSlave library by C. M. Bulliner
+- ModbusRTUSlave library by C. M. Bulliner

-2023-12-29
+# 2023-12-29
 - Additional features added.
   - New Motor class model to simplify implementation and option to bypass default motor handler.
   - System uptime counter.